sagemath/sagewiki_to_gh-2022-10-10/days17/projects.md

  * start adding data from existing tables
  * add functionality to the database manager to provide canonical URLs for data and an associated wiki
  * think about authentication issues for uploading new data
- * create a nice front page
+ * create a table of contents for the data
+ * make certain fields (such as author or title) immutable

 Other closely related tasks:

  * create a database type for plaintext databases

+Feature requests:

+ * user queries for new additions

 == Rational Cuspidal Subgroups ==